stolendata/rpc-ace/README.md

 `tally.php` generates a "rich list".
 Usage: configure user/pass/host/port in the beginning of the file, and then run from command line: `php tally.php <output>`.
 Accurate results require the block chain being built with full transaction indexing.
 Avoid storing `tally.php` in your web directory where users may run it remotely, as it can be very time- and CPU-consuming when parsing long block chains.

+When finished parsing blocks, `tally.php` will output its progress to a file named `RPCUSER-RPCPORT-tally.dat` which will be used to resume operations next time `tally.php` is started in order to avoid having to start over from block 1 when generating a new list.
+It's also possible to abort and have your progress saved for later by pressing `CTRL+C`.

 Donations
 ---------